 And if you do extremely long rides, then the Edge 530 is ideal, thanks to excellent battery life (20 hours vs 15 hours on the Edge 520).
 Plus, you have the option to plug in the extra Garmin Charge power pack to extend to more than 40 hours.

 Buy the Edge 530 if you want a premium bike computer with awesome new training features, at a very reasonable price relative to other premium bike computers.
 But only if you are content with only having navigation and turn-by-turn directions if you download routes beforehand.
 And you prefer button control to touchscreen control.
+And you want bang for your buck: respected cycling authority DC Rainmaker has said that it “looks like the best bike computer ever.”

 This video sums up the upgrades to the Garmin Edge 530